 This procedure will only outline the steps necessary to be completed by an SRF cryo operator, any steps that are to be completed by other sources will not be described.

 In the procedure, the steps that are to be taken to keep the SNS-PPU CM stable at 2K in the CMTF cave along with signals to watch to ensure stability will be described.
-Additional, some generic step will be described on how to bring back the SNS-PPU CM back to stability if the CTF plant goes offline for a short time.
+Additionally, some generic step will be described on how to bring back the SNS-PPU CM back to stability if the CTF plant goes offline for a short time.

-It is expected that the SRF Cryo Operator has read and understood the whole procedure before starting the warm-up.
+It is expected that the SRF Cryo Operator has read and understood the whole procedure before operating an SNSPPU Module in the CMTF.

 Terms and Definitions